 For any child to become a confident learner they need to believe they have the capacity to learn.
-This is developed through positive experiences in learning and with the encouraging attitudes of those around the child.
+This is developed through positive experiences in learning and with encouraging attitudes of those around the child.
 Children need a balance between challenge and success to develop the confidence that they have the capacity to learn.

-Self-perception: impact on learning
+Self-perception, anxiety and depression: impact on learning